-Traditional Chinese Medicine has a long history of promoting longevity and treating age related conditions.
+Traditional Chinese Medicine has a long history of promoting longevity and anti-aging therapies.
 Recently, research shows that Chinese medicine therapies such as herbs, acupuncture, and tai ji all have antioxidant capabilities.

 Oxidative stress can be understood as an imbalance between the creation of reactive oxygen species (ROS) and the body’s ability to detoxify through antioxidants and other mechanisms.
 Health in TCM is based upon the idea of balance which can be understood as a homeostatic state.

 Traditional Chinese medicine has long focused on longevity and improving health for those with age related diseases such as arthritis, joint pain, senility, and maturing skin.
 Recently, scientists have theorized that herbs which enhance and boost yin and yang properties would be high in antioxidants as they are used in treating these age related diseases.
 Both Yang tonic herbs, such as Gao Ben (Ligusticum sinensis) and Yin tonic herbs, such as Qing Hao (Artemisia annua) both showed DNA protective effects.

 Another approach for examining the antioxidant properties of herbs is through their taste.
 Throughout TCM history scholars and physicians have classified herbs according to characteristics such as taste, temperature, and functions to describe their actions.
 One study of antioxidant levels within herbs showed that herbs with bitter and sour flavors had the highest levels of antioxidants.

 Another study that looked at the antioxidant levels of TCM herbs in relation to Yin Yang properties concluded the Yin herbs had higher levels of antioxidants than the Yang herbs.
 It is interesting to note that all the Yin herbs used in this study had bitter flavors.